The Form 8824 is due at the end of the tax year in which you began the transaction, as per the Form 8824 Instructions.

 First, let’s discuss where you will get the information that will be required to complete the form.

-When you close on your properties, sale of the Relinquished Property and puchase of the Replacement Property, you will receive a HUD-1 Settlement Statement to inspect and approve, and then you will be asked to sign it.
+When you close on your properties, sale of the Relinquished Property and purchase of the Replacement Property, you will receive a HUD-1 Settlement Statement to inspect and approve, and then you will be asked to sign it.

-You will take a copy of it with you when you leave the closing.
+You will take a copy of it with you when you leave the Closing.

-Some of the items on your HUD-1 Settlement Statement might be marked with the symbol “POC” and that means “Paid outside closing.”
+Some of the items on your HUD-1 Settlement Statement might be marked with the symbol “POC” and that means “Paid outside Closing.”

 For instance, the Surveyor might have required payment before releasing the survey, and you might have paid for that.

 If so, the amount that you paid will be shown, probably on line 1301 of page 2, and will be marked “Survey POC” and show the amount that was paid.